Activities for toddlers

 Toddlers love to move around.
 All physical activities – whether it's walking, running, climbing, jumping or dancing – help their muscles, bones and brains develop.
 Ideally, they need 180 minutes of activity a day.
 But don't worry, it doesn't have to be all at once – 10 or 20 minutes here and there all counts towards the total.
 And all sorts of activity counts, whether it's indoors or outdoors.
 It's just about getting them moving every day.

 Playtime activities are equally important and really helpful for language development, cognitive growth (thinking, concentrating, problem-solving, decision-making) fine and gross motor skills (big and small physical movements), and social interaction.

-Practise makes perfect, and it's an important part of growing up, so it's good to try and make sure your baby is free to have a toddle when they get the urge.
+Practice makes perfect and it's an important part of growing up, so it's good to try to make sure your baby is free to have a toddle when they get the urge.

-Toddlers love sensory play and it's a wonderful way to spend time with them and let them explore the world.
+Toddlers love sensory play, and it's a wonderful way to spend time with them and let them explore the world.
 It's all about stimulating their senses through touch, smell, taste, seeing and hearing.
-Look out for playgroups that offer messy play areas, or create your own messy play area at home.

 Once your little one has mastered walking, try to encourage this as much as possible.
 If you're heading to the park for some exercise, try letting your toddler walk some of the way.